Zelkova46/object_detection_JamaahCounter/README.md

 - `coco.txt`: Contains class names used for object detection.
 - `masjidCounter.mp4`: Sample video file for jamaah counting system.
 [Full Video](https://youtu.be/yzLhdqINcas)
 - `videoJamaahCounter.mp4` : Video Results of Jamaah Prayer at Religion Laboratorium at UIN Sunan Kalijaga.
 [Full Video](https://youtu.be/GjlRcNkxess)
-- `main (2).py`: main.py or Python script for People Counting system using YOLO.
+- `main (2).py`: main.py or Python script for Jamaah Counting system using YOLO.
 - `README.md`: This file, providing information about the repository.
 - `tracker.py`: Python script containing the custom Tracker class for object tracking.
 - `yolov8s.pt`: Pretrained weight file used for the YOLO model.